 After a long and fruitful career in video and film production, Rosemary Davis turned toward writing in 2000.
 She writes memoir, poetry, lyric essays, and travel.
-Her recent memoir Before They Left Us is complete and was published in early September, 2018.
+Her recent memoir Before They Left Us is complete and was published by Old Road Publishing.

 Obtaining an MFA degree in Writing from Hamline University in St. Paul, Rosemary honed her craft in creative nonfiction and poetry.
 While there she served on the editorial board of the Water~Stone Literary Review.
 Her nonfiction and poetry has been published in numerous literary journals, anthologies and online sources.
 In 2004-2005, Rosemary received a Loft Mentorship Series Fellowship, studying with six nationally known writers for a year.
 Elizabeth Alexander was her principal mentor.